KilDesu/brefer/readme.md

   > This choice is better for everyday use, e.g for temporary variables or loops

+  NB: if you use the `var` keyword, Brefer will preprocess it to use `let` instead

 - Use the `$static` rune

   > This choice if better for when the first one can't be used, e.g for class properties, which are defined without any keyword